Activities at Balsall Common Methodist Church

-A joint Meriden and Balsall Common Bible Study Group meets in each other’s houses.
+A joint Meriden and Balsall Common Bible Study Group meets regularly in each other’s houses.

-Prayer Time meets at 11.30am on first and third Tuesdays of each month at the Church for half an hour of shared or silent prayer supporting the work of the church and the concerns of individuals.
+Prayer Time takes place at 11.30am on first and third Tuesdays of each month at the Church for half an hour of shared or silent prayer supporting the work of the church and the concerns of individuals.

 Various groups hire the hall for regular activities.
-These include FIRS Bridge Club, FIRS Art Club, Ballet classes, Yoga and Pilates classes and a group who play table tennis.
+These include FIRS Bridge Club, FIRS Art Club, Ballet classes, Yoga and Pilates classes.
 Please look in church for more details.

 We continue to hold Quiet Mornings three times a year for the congregations of our six Churches Together churches, for prayer and reflection, in the lovely setting of Temple Balsall Old Hall, inviting different people to lead our thoughts each time.

 Other events and activities include: